ryanthomasdonald/airbus-rick-and-morty/README.md

 In the project directory, you can run:

+### `npm install`

+You will need to run this command after cloning the repo in order to install all of the app's dependencies on your local machine.

 ### `npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Or for a quick look, simply visit [https://rick-and-morty-api-exercise.netlify.app/](https://rick-and-morty-api-exercise.netlify.app/)!

+Thanks for checking this out!